tmartin-osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 You create a stream view by choosing a source and target type then a set of mappings between properties of those two types.
 Using a stream view to leverage existing SdsType properties is preferable to creating a new SdsType, because the SdsStream that is based on the SdsType continues to function with its previously archived stream data intact.

-SdsStreamView is used to specify the mapping between the source and target types.
-Use a PUT method to assign a stream view to a stream, and display the stream data specified for the selected stream view with a GET method.
-For more information, see [Reading with SdsStreamViews](xref:sdsReadingData#reading-with-sdsstreamviews).

-To assign an SdsStreamView to an SdsStream, execute an [Update Stream Type](xref:sdsStreams#update-stream-type) call.
+You use SdsStreamViews to change the SdsType that defines an SdsStream.
+You cannot modify the SdsType itself as types are immutable.
+But you can map an SdsStream from its current SdsType to a different SdsType by way of stream view.
+For more information, see [Update Stream Type](xref:sdsStreams#update-stream-type).
 By specifying the stream view ID, you can effectively assign the target type of the stream view to a specified stream.

 ## SdsStreamView fields and properties table
 <a name="streamviewpropertiestable"></a>
 The following table shows the required and optional SdsStreamView fields.
 Fields that are not included are reserved for internal SDS use.
 See [Search in SDS](xref:sdsSearching#search-for-stream-views) for limitations on search.

 | Property     | Type                   | Optionality | Searchable | Details |
 |--------------|------------------------|-------------|------------|---------|
 | Id           | String                 | Required    | Yes		   |Identifier for referencing the stream view |